 Online: Click Get Tickets above to access online ticketing for all shows that are currently on sale through Ticketmaster.
 Additionally, each show listing on this website includes direct ticketing links.

 Tennessee Theatre Box Office: 865-684-1200, option 2.
 You may also visit us in person Monday through Friday 10am to 5pm or on Saturday from 10am to 2pm.
+Our daytime ticket office is located at 224 Clinch Ave, on the side on the theatre.
 On all performance days, the Gay Street Box Office will open at least one hour prior to the performance’s scheduled start time and will remain open through intermission unless otherwise stated.
+Ou

 Tickets for the Knoxville Symphony Orchestra, Knoxville Opera, or UT Cultural Attractions Committee events held at the Tennessee Theatre can be purchased online at Knoxville Tickets, by phone at 865.656.4444 or 877.995.9961 (available Monday through Saturday from 10am to 5pm) or at one of their walk up outlets.

 Purchasing tickets anywhere outside of these sources does not guarantee the customer that the tickets they have purchased are legitimate.